Meditation When You Are Tired: How to Practice Without Pushing

 Sleepiness during meditation usually appears because stillness lowers stimulation and reveals fatigue that was already present.
 Quiet rooms, closed eyes, slow breathing, and fewer tasks can all make sleep pressure easier to feel.

 There are three common reasons.
 First, you may have real sleep debt.
-The CDC reported that 35.2% of surveyed U.S. adults slept less than seven hours and 37.9% had unintentionally fallen asleep during the day in the prior month source.
+The CDC reported that 35.2% of surveyed U.S. adults slept less than seven hours and 37.9% had unintentionally fallen asleep during the day in the prior month CDC guidance.
 Second, your setup may be too sleep-like: late evening, a soft couch, heavy meal, warm blanket.
 Third, the technique may be too passive for your energy level.

 The ambient room hum between prompts can feel soothing at first.
 Then the head dips.